domRiddle/ASF/Docker.md

 docker run -it -v /home/archi/ASF/config:/app/config --name asf justarchi/archisteamfarm
 ```

 And that's it, now your ASF docker container will use shared directory with your local machine in read-write mode, which is everything you need for configuring ASF.
+In similar way you can mount other volumes that you'd like to share with ASF, such as `/app/logs` or `/app/plugins`.

 Of course, this is just one specific way to achieve what we want, nothing is stopping you from e.g. creating your own `Dockerfile` that will copy your config files into `/app/config` directory inside ASF docker container.
 We're only covering basic usage in this guide.